Juan-Antonio-24/diabetic-retinopathy-efficientnet-b4/README.md

 * Images resized to **224×224**
 * Dataset split into:
   * **80% Training set**
   * **20% Validation set**
 * Images organized into class folders (0–4)

-The split preserved the original class distribution, ensuring a realistic evaluation under imbalanced conditions.

 ---